-The Society represents a wide range of people, who support its work through membership fees, donations and bequests.
-It is run entirely by volunteers.
-It is a member of the “World Federation of Right to Die Societies”.
+The association represents a wide range of people, who support its work through membership fees, donations and bequests.
+It is run almost entirely by volunteers.
+It is closely aligned with other Dying with Dignity organisations throughout Australia and is a member of the World Federation of Right to Die Societies.

 - Liaise with national and international Voluntary Assisted Death, or Dying With Dignity organisations and the media.